Fort Smith woman charged after she’s found with dead man’s vehicle

 FORT SMITH, Ark.
-(KNWA) — A woman from Fort Smith was charged with hindering apprehension or prosecution and theft by receiving today in Sebastian County court.
+(KFTA) — A woman from Fort Smith was charged with hindering apprehension or prosecution and theft by receiving today in Sebastian County court.

 Taylor Elkins was found in possession of a red 2013 Ford Focus that belonged to recently deceased William Dubois, Jr. Elkins was arrested on July 11.